Avaiga/taipy-getting-started/step_07/README.md

+> You can download this final code of this step [here](../src/step_07.py).

 # Building the GUI for a scenario and selectors

-Just as before, this new configuration needs a new GUI.
+Just before, Step 7 created a scenario only using Taipy Core.
+This new configuration needs a new GUI.
 A first scenario will be created and executed at the beginning.
 Then, a selector will be used to select a pipeline among the `baseline` and `ml` pipeline.

 <p align="center">
     <img src="selector.gif" width=250>